 I recently went to a meeting at the Royal Society in London.
 It was my first visit to this 350 year old institution and it has left me with mixed feelings.
-As I enter the building, I recall how Jonathan Swift satirised the Royal Society in Gulliver’s Travels, as an island in the sky where scientists beaver away at hare brained schemes hoping to make the world a better place.
+As I entered the building, I recalled how Jonathan Swift satirised the Royal Society in Gulliver’s Travels, as an island in the sky where scientists beaver away at hare brained schemes hoping to make the world a better place.
 How much has changed, I wonder?

-The meeting is to discuss ‘sustainable intensification,’ a controversial concept which the Royal Society claims to have originated a couple of years ago, though it has actually been around since the 1990s.
+The meeting was to discuss ‘sustainable intensification,’ a controversial concept which the Royal Society claims to have originated a couple of years ago, though it has actually been around since the 1990s.
 What do they mean by it?
 To be honest, I’m still wondering.
-Several of the speakers stress that the first word is the more important – food production must become more sustainable, and the Royal Society want us to think of the second word ‘intensification’ in a new way, extricating it from its associations with agricultural pollution and environmental destruction.
+Several of the speakers stressed that the first word is the more important – food production must become more sustainable, and the Royal Society want us to think of the second word ‘intensification’ in a new way, extricating it from its associations with agricultural pollution and environmental destruction.
 David Baulcombe, the Royal Society’s research professor, gives us a definition.
 It’s reasonably comprehensive, but it doesn’t include a few really important aspects so I’m left with an uneasy feeling.
 However, he and others pay tribute to organic farming.
 We have something to learn from the way it looks after the soil, one scientist says.
 Another suggests there is a case for reconsidering mixed farming.
 We are shown a diagram, where legumes are planted between rows of maize to fix atmospheric nitrogen; and companion cropping is used to control pests naturally.
 This all seems hopeful, but how much is token-gesture and how genuine are their references to these concepts?
 That’s not yet clear.

 They tell us the only reason they are not enthusiastic about organic farming itself, is that despite all its benefits, yields are lower and they argue that we have to increase yields to feed the growing global population.
-During the question and answer session I want to ask if they have seen the report which found organic methods produced higher, not lower, yields in Africa?
+During the question and answer session I wanted to ask if they have seen the report which found organic methods produced higher, not lower, yields in Africa?
 But many hands have been up and the debate has moved on.

 As the five speakers respond to questions, it finally becomes clear what’s behind all this.
 They all share the same view that the utopian future they have presented to us can only be achieved in one way – by embracing genetically modified crops.
 In their minds, only GM has the potential to solve all the world’s food problems and be kinder to the environment and wildlife at the same time.
 The clever tricks that will make all this possible don’t quite work yet, but they are under development.
 They dangle examples of this brave new world before us.
 David Baulcombe’s favourite is using GM to increase the efficiency of photosynthesis, to turn more of the sun’s rays into plant material.